 OWLIM stores explicit and implicit statements, i.e. those statements inferred (materialized) from the explicit statements.
 It follows therefore, that when explicit statements are removed from the repository, any implicit statements that rely on the removed statement must also be removed.

 In situations when fast statement retraction is required, but it is also necessary to update schemas, a special statement pattern can be used.
-By including a statement with the following form in the update:
+By including an insert for a statement with the following form in the update:

-For any transaction that includes the above special predicate:
+For any transaction that includes an insert of the above special predicate/statement:

 There are a number of pre-defined rule-sets provided with OWLIM-SE that cover various well known knowledge representation formalisms.
 The following table gives the details: